escapegameibk/microcontroller/ECPROTO.md

 # Addressing

-THe protocol is a peer-to-peer protocol, and therefore is intentionally not able to address other than by the port pluged in, The protocol is however capable of using multiple hosts as "jump hosts".
-The documentation on this is a TODO.
-The basic principle is to use the distance in jump-hosts as the basis to address a host.
+The protocol is very well able to address a host, and therefore

 ## Byte ordering